Example of an entry

 - By clicking the

 Saveicon in the top right corner of the lightbox, your table will be saved and close automatically.

 Create and edit graphs directly from data added to Labfolder.

 - Click on the editing icon.

-- Select the data you would like to represent with a graph and click on the graph icon.
+- Select the data you would like to represent with a graph and navigate to Insert > Chart.